oroinc/documentation/book/entities.rst

 Using Entities
 ==============

-The Oro Platform makes it easy to manage your entities:
+OroPlatform makes it easy to manage your entities:

 #. :ref:`Use Doctrine to create your own entities. <book-entities-doctrine>`
 #. :ref:`Configure how your entities will be presented and control access. <book-entities-entity-configuration>`